totalspectrum/spin2cpp/Readme.txt

   spin2cpp --elf -o test.elf -Os -DFOO=1 test.spin

 creates the output file "test.elf" instead of "a.out", and uses optimization level -Os instead of no optimization.
+It is strongly recommended to pass some form of optimization to gcc.

 If you just want to convert a top level option to C++, you may want spin2cpp to automatically insert a main() function and a call to the